 Today we go into how asking everyone for reviews is extremely important to your business going forward and getting beyond the average score.
 Though your average score is important, there are other, more nuanced values to the growing importance of review.
 We will go into some of those, including the average score below.

 This is the one people worry about the most, but sometimes we worry for the wrong reasons.
-Getting that first one-star review can be a badge of honor.
+As mentioned above, the score overall means much less than the total count of reviews.
+If you are doing a good job, you shouldn’t be scared of asking everyone for reviews.
+Getting that first one-star review can be a badge of honor, as long as you handle it professionally.
+Users understand you can’t please everyone and the average score will reflect the job you are doing.
 We often get so focused on keeping that 5.0 score that we are afraid to ask for reviews that might be lower.
 In fact, studies have shown that a large number of reviews with a 5.0 score actually looks less trustworthy, and the sweet spot is between 4 and 5.
 The way you respond to that handful of negative reviews may be more valuable than having a 5.0 score.

 The number of reviews is also very important, which is why studies have shown that asking everyone is more valuable than “Review Gating” and trying to cherry-pick who you ask.
 Not only is “review gating” against Google rules, it ends up hurting you in the long run.
 In all senses, these factors are all relative.
-Having 20 reviews in some areas is a good number, while having hundreds may be necessary in other businesses.
+Having 20 reviews in some areas is a good number, while having hundreds may be necessary for other businesses.
 A restaurant will have more reviews than a dentist, which will have more reviews than a divorce lawyer or psychotherapist, but everyone should ask, and bake it into your process.
-The number matters, so always try to get more.
+The number matters more than the score, so always try to get more.
+They will also tell Google more and more about your offerings to help you rank for more nuanced searches.

 Review Frequency & Recency